Relaxations for binary polynomial optimization via signed certificates: Refined signed support decomposition.

-We then introduce the refined signed support decomposition that decomposes any binary polynomial $f \preceq \myvs$ into a sum of signed certificates and a PS polynomial.
+For each $k \in [\ell]$, let $\vth^{k,{\snn}}$ and $\vth^{k,{\spn}}$ denote the signed support decomposition of $\vth^k$.
+We then introduce the refined signed support decomposition that decomposes any binary polynomial $f$ signed-supported within $\myvs$ into a sum of signed certificates and a PS polynomial.
 We call the signed support vector of each summand a \emph{decomposed signed support vector}.
-The key idea is to make decomposed signed support vectors as a refined signed support decomposition of $\ssv(f)$.
+The key idea is to choose the decomposed signed support vectors so that they form a refined signed support decomposition of $\ssv(f)$.